 At $9 million, Phase 2 includes a new entrance with a heritage area to highlight players’ achievements both on and off the field; a rooftop plaza; a new high-tech video scoreboard; new restroom facilities and concessions, including a premium club area; and a year-round, climate-controlled training facility for use by Tech players, as well as alumni and off-season Major League Baseball players.
 Phase 2 renovations are slated for completion in February 2021.

-The suite of renovations the Neases have helped fund is the catalyst for the naming of the Mac Nease Baseball Park at Russ Chandler Stadium.
+The suite of renovations the Neases have helped fund is the catalyst for the naming of the Mac Nease Baseball Park, which was dedicated on April 25, 2021.
 “When I walk out onto that field, I have to pinch a piece of grass to make sure it’s not artificial,” Nease said.
 The field itself has won national awards, including “Field of the Year” in 2008, 2014, and 2019 by the Sports Turf Managers Association.

-Top-tier facilities such as the Nease Baseball Complex benefit current student-athletes, and they also help the Institute continue to recruit talented future Yellow Jackets.
+Top-tier facilities benefit current student-athletes, and they also help the Institute continue to recruit talented future Yellow Jackets.
 “To get great players, you need great facilities,” Nease said.
 “A few years ago, the baseball facilities were upgraded, and with Phase 2, our facilities will rival any school in the ACC.”

 The timeless nature of baseball has inspired countless movies, books, and popular songs.
 “The game hasn’t changed.
 It’s still three strikes and you’re out, four balls is still a walk, and if you hit it out of the park, you get a home run,” Nease said.
 “But everything around baseball has become much more sophisticated.”